micahlt/sv2/README.md

 # sv²

-A next-generation alternative to [ScratchVerifier](http://scratchverifier.ddns.net:8888/site)
+A next-generation alternative to [ScratchVerifier](http://scratchverifier.ddns.net:8888/site).
+A public server is available at https://sv2-server.herokuapp.com/

 ## API Reference